4 Ways to Manage Your Retirement Accounts When you Switch Jobs

 2. Roll the Account Into a 401(k) Plan With Your New Employer

-Consolidating all your retirement money into one account makes keeping track of its performance easier for you.
-Check the plan's investment options to make sure you have access to similar benefits and interests rates as your old plan offered.
+Consolidating all your retirement money into one account makes keeping track of performance easier.
+Check the new plan's investment options to make sure you have access to similar benefits and fees as your old plan.
+For more general guidance on employer plans and related accounts, see Workplace retirement plans, FSAs, HSAs, and saving tips.

 3. Open an Individual Retirement Account (IRA)

 An IRA gives you control of your retirement money.
-With it, you have the freedom and flexibility to choose any combination of investment stocks, bonds and mutual funds.
-IRAs often charge lower fees than 401(k) plans, too.
-You may owe taxes, though, if you move your 401(k) funds to an IRA.
+With an IRA you have the freedom and flexibility to choose investments such as stocks, bonds, and mutual funds, and IRAs often charge lower fees than 401(k) plans.
 Ask your former employer to complete a direct transfer from the old 401(k) to your new IRA to avoid taxes.

 4. Cash Out Your Old Account

-When you switch jobs, you can handle your old retirement account in numerous ways.
-Talk to your financial advisor or human resources manager for additional information as you make the best decision for your future retirement.
+When you switch jobs, you can handle your old retirement account in several ways.
+If you need professional guidance, consider Retirement Planning Services.
+Talk to your financial advisor, human resources manager, or talk to an agent for additional information as you make the best decision for your future retirement.

 Need insurance for You, Your Family or Your Business?